-I aspire to be more experienced and efficient as an organic grower and steward of land, and whenever possible to learn from farmers with many more years of experience.
+We aspire to improve our levels of agricultural efficiency as organic growers and stewards of the land, and whenever possible to learn from farmers with many more years of experience.

-A preference for being and working outside, in contact with nature and the elements.
-Being physically active at work is key to health and wellness, thus to productivity.
-Usually I begin around the Spring Equinox (weather permitting), continuing on through Fall into December and up to the Winter Solstice.
+We enjoy working outside, in contact with natural beauty and the elements.
+Being physically active at work is key to our health and wellness, thus to productivity.
+Usually the outdoor season begins around Spring Equinox (weather permitting), continuing on through Fall and up to the Winter Solstice.

 Core values in gardening and agriculture include an appreciation of natural aesthetics, high standards of land upkeep, a wholesome and sanitary farm environment, and purity in our produce.
 We aim to meet public interests concerning clean, green, ethical growing means, and the ever increasing local demands for fresh foods.